-The public method Walk() calls some other private method 4 times.
+The public method Walk() calls the private method MovePaw 4 times.
 That way the base class is short – it consists of a single method.
 The implementation, however, calls another of its methods, which is hidden from the users of the class.
-That way, Lion doesn’t publicly disclose information about its inner workings (it encapsulates certain behavior).
+In that way, Lion doesn’t publicly disclose information about its inner workings (it encapsulates certain behavior).
 At a later stage, this makes it possible to change its implementation without any of the other classes finding out and requiring changes.

 Polymorphism